The Head and Shoulders pattern is quite popular amongst the market participants due to its reliability in the past and of course the success ratio.

 The minimum target is vertical distance from the head to the neckline post breakdown.

 Usually one can place stop loss at the high of the right shoulder and trail the same as the price corrects.
-With an inverse head and shoulders pattern, stops are usually placed at the low of the right shoulder.
+With an inverse pattern, stops are usually placed at the low of the right shoulder.

 Example of Head and Shoulders pattern: